Login to Complete _an Application_ or to Access Judging Panel

 WINNING ENTRIES AND PUBLICITY

-The Winners of 2021 Design Awards will be notified prior to the Design Awards Virtual Celebration in November.
-Award winners will be announced and award certificates presented to the Architect at the Design Awards Gala.
+The Winners of 2022 Design Awards will be notified prior to the Design Awards Virtual Celebration in November.
+Award winners will be announced and award certificates presented to the Architect at the Design Awards Celebration.
 Additional award certificates may be provided when requested via email to firstname.lastname@example.org and will be printed and mailed after the Design Awards Celebration.
 Notification to the Architect will indicate that the project/firm will be receiving an award but will NOT indicate the award level prior to the event.
 Architect winners are requested to notify their Client, General Contractor/Construction Manager and Consultants that the project will be receiving an award, and are encouraged to invite them to the awards celebration.
 Winners are asked to refrain from publicizing their award until after the awards ceremony.

 AIA Chesapeake Bay will promote the winning projects on the AIACBC website and social media platforms, Maryland AIA Chapters Design Awards Gallery website, and in Maryland AIA Chapter publications.
 A Press Release will be sent to the local media.